Multiplex mc4000 Review

 Flight modes allow sets of certain parameters (e.g. control travel, aileron differential, dual rate, presets etc. ) to be switched during flight.

-Up to five flight modes may be defined on the 4000.
-Each flight mode is assigned a switch and a priority.
-If more than one flight mode is active, the highest priority flight mode takes precedence.
+Up to five flight modes may be defined.
+Each mode is assigned a switch and a priority.
+If more than one flight mode is selected, the highest priority flight mode takes precedence.

 Flight modes can be given easily remembered names and the currently active flight mode is displayed on the operating screen.

-Flight mode switches are operated by generic 'secondary' switches.
+Flight mode switches are operated by any of the secondary switches.
 This means they can also be used to selectively activate or disable mixer inputs.
 This is incredibly useful, for example in a typical glider Landing mode you'll normally want to disable snapflap mixing

 Trims